An optimal place to study global leadership

-Located in Coral Gables, Fla., the Kellogg School of Management’s Miami campus combines the resources of a top-ranked business school with the opportunities of a world-class city.
+Located in Coral Gables, Florida, the Kellogg School of Management’s Miami campus combines the resources of a top-ranked business school with the opportunities of a world-class city.
 The study of global leadership comes to life in Miami, a place that draws corporations from around the world, fosters international exchanges and serves as a gateway to Latin America.
-Students on the Miami campus experience the same benefits as those offered on the Evanston campus: rigorous curriculum, world-class faculty, state-of-the-art facilities and an elite MBA degree.
+Students on the Miami campus experience the same benefits as those offered on the Evanston campus: rigorous curriculum, world-class faculty, state-of-the-art facilities, and an elite MBA degree.

 Investment Banks focuses on private equity (LBO funds) and hedge funds, their influence on corporate decision-making, and measures taken to counter threats and exploit opportunities represented by investors.
 It also analyzes competition and cooperation between investment banks, LBO funds and hedge funds, and regulation changes following the financial crisis.